tetyanaloskutova/remote-works/docs/guides/payments.rst

 Handling errors
 ---------------

-Gateway-specific errors should be parsed to Saleor's universal format.
+Gateway-specific errors should be parsed to Remote-works's universal format.
 More on this can be found in :ref:`payments-architecture`.

 Adding payment method to the old checkout (optional)